Recovering after a Caesarean section - your body

 caesarean; section; wound; muscles; pain; exercises;

 After a caesarean section pain from your wound can make moving difficult.
 The following exercises can help you recover from both the operation and the pregnancy.
-It is important to have adequate fluids (aim for 2 – 3 litres per day then drink to your thirst) and regular pain relief, as this will help your bladder and bowel function and help you to move around more easily.
+It is important to have enough to drink (aim for 1 1/2 – 2 1/2 litres per day then drink to your thirst) and regular pain relief, as this will help your bladder and bowel function and help you to move around more easily.

 It is important to start deep breathing and huffing/coughing exercises as soon as possible to keep your chest clear.

-- Sit up and take deep breaths into your lower chest.
+- Sit in an upright position and take a deep breath into your lower chest and out again.

-- Take 3-4 deep breaths followed by a huff (forced breath out) and a cough while supporting your wound with a pillow or your hands.
+- Take 3-4 deep breaths followed by a huff (forced breath out) while supporting your wound with a pillow or your hands.